 Backblaze: Runner Up

-Fast and easy, can be done only from the Backblaze website
+Ease of file restoration: Fast and easy, can be done only from the Backblaze website

-Computer resource usage:
+Computer resource usage: Insignificant resource usage

-Excellent: unlimited storage (including external drives) for $5 per month (or $50 per year)
+Cost to storage size ratio: Excellent: unlimited storage (including external drives) for $5 per month (or $50 per year)

 Backblaze is another strong contender in the online-backup-service space.
 It's small and sleek, and offers all the features that you'd expect from an online-backup service.
 It's also the least expensive option available, costing just $5 per month (or $50 per year) for unlimited online storage for one PC or Mac, including backups of external drives.